A Survey of Passive Sensing for Workplace Wellbeing and Productivity: DISCUSSION

 \subsection{Considerations for Sensor Deployment}

 Ideally, the set of constructs that researchers want to investigate drives the choice of sensors.
 However, especially while estimating new measures, it can be challenging to ascertain a finite combination of sensors to deploy.
 Moreover, deployments are expensive and challenging.
 In longitudinal \textit{in-situ} studies, even if issues like privacy concerns and maintenance of the sensing infrastructure can be mitigated, lack of participant compliance can deteriorate the quality of data~\cite{martinez2020quality}.
 Also, it may not be practical for all researchers to install a large suite of sensors and triage which signals are actually meaningful.
-In such cases, researchers can consider forms of low-burden sensing such as logging social media behavior~\cite{saha2019libra}.
+In such cases, researchers can consider forms of low-burden sensing such as logging social media behavior~\cite{saha2019libra,dasswain2020culture,dasswain2020social,de2013understanding,saha2021social}.
 Therefore, we need to select sensors that sustain minimum burden on the user and still provide data consistently.
+Furthermore, the deployment of passive sensing technologies, as explored in a case study on just-in-time emotional support agents, underscores the importance of addressing boundary misalignments, data ownership, and power dynamics to facilitate successful implementation~\cite{10388088}.
+These considerations highlight the nuanced challenges of deploying personalized sensing systems in both work and nonwork contexts, emphasizing the need for careful alignment with user values and wellbeing definitions.